Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative

 For a brief moment in the late 1990s and early 2000s, Dr. Andrew Wakefield became a hero.
-In a time when diagnoses of conditions within the Autism spectrum disorder spiked for children, his supposed revelation that he found a cause for it gave many parents around the world hope.
+In a time when diagnoses of conditions within the autism spectrum spiked for children, his supposed revelation that he found a cause for it gave many parents around the world hope.

 According to Wakefield, his 1998 research revealed the culprit as the MMR vaccines (Measles, Mumps, Rubella), a common vaccine used to inoculate children from contracting several potentially deadly diseases.
 He pinpointed thimerosal, the mercury-based preservative in the vaccines, as being the likely cause.

 Suddenly, a growing number of people (in particular, parents of autistic children) in the United States and Europe began to view MMR vaccine—a drug credited for nearly eradicating the threat of measles—as a pariah.
 A new anti-vaccination movement started as parents refused to inoculate their children.

 The era of the doctor’s “good deed” didn’t last long.
 Further research by the doctor’s peers debunked it; the preeminent British medical journal, Lancet, retracted the research article and denounced it as fraudulent; and England’s General Medicine Counsel stripped Wakefield of his license to practice medicine.
 The downfall was swift.